-Similarly, regulations can make it easier for producers and buyers to enter and exit a market, which in turn can increase competition.
-Regulations that establish nationwide standards in an industry can reduce barriers to entry by eliminating different standards between states, making it easier for producers to enter markets nationwide.
+industry can reduce barriers to entry by eliminating different standards between states, making it easier for producers to enter markets nationwide.
 Regulatory standards can also make it easier for producers of high value products to enter a new market characterized by significant informational asymmetries.
-In markets where there is significant informational asymmetries between producers and buyers, there will be a tendency for producers of low value goods to push out producers of high value goods, since it is harder for producers of high value and low value goods.
+In markets where there is significant informational asymmetries between producers and buyers, there will be a tendency for producers of low value goods to push out producers of high value goods, since it is harder for producers of high value goods to capture sufficient returns when consumers cannot easily distinguish between high value and low value goods.14